Parajuli2018/Linear-Regression-End-to-End/README.md

 # Linear-Regression-End-to-End
-simple end to end example of ML with linear regression
+simple end to end example of ML with linear regression using Numpy, panda, sklearn in python